 Studying long non-coding RNAs in development

 The Cerase Lab is based at the Department of Biology - University of Pisa (formerly at the Blizard Institute, Queen Mary University of London and is part of the Barts and the London, School of Medicine and Dentistry.
-The team is currently working on long non-coding RNA biology, X Chromosome inactivation (XCI) and XCI reversal using different experimental approaches.
+Using different experimental approaches, the team is currently working on long non-coding RNA biology, X Chromosome inactivation (XCI) and XCI reversal.
 The lab is also interested in X-linked neurodevelopmental disorders such as Rett and CDKL5 syndromes and female-biased neurological disorders.
-The long-term lab plan is to study the epigenetic basis of brain development in health and disease with a particular focus on the role of lncRNAs and chromatin architecture.
+The long-term lab plan is to study the epigenetic basis of brain development in health and disease, focusing on the role of lncRNAs and chromatin architecture.